henry-luo/mark/docs/api.md

 description: Complete reference for the Mark.js JavaScript API and methods
 permalink: /api/
 ---
 ## Core API

 Mark object constructor:

 - `Mark(source)`: shorthand for `Mark.parse(source)`. `source` parameter must start with '<', '{' or '[' or '('.
-- `Mark(type_name, properties, contents)`: Mark object constructor takes 3 parameters, except `type_name`, the other 2 are optional.
+- `Mark(type_name, properties, contents)`: Mark element constructor takes 3 parameters, except `type_name`, the other 2 are optional.
   - `type_name`: a string.
-It must not start with '{'.
   - `properties`: a JSON object containing name-value pairs.
 Numeric property keys are ignored.
   - `contents`: an array of content objects.
 Null values are skipped, primitive values are converted into strings, arrays will be flattened, and consecutive strings will be merged into one.

-The constructed Mark object is just a simple POJO.
+The constructed Mark element is just a simple POJO.
 So basically:

 - `type_name`: can be accessed through `markObj.constructor.name`.
 - `properties`: can be accessed through `markObj.prop` or `markObj['prop']` when `prop` is not a proper JS identifier.
 You can also use JS `for ... in` loop to iterate through the properties.
 Unlike normal JS array, Mark object has been specially constructed so that Mark contents are not enumerable, thus do not appear in `for ... in` loop.
 - `contents`: can be accessed through `markObj[index]`.
 You can also use JS `for ... of` loop to iterate through the content items.

-Besides the above POJO behaviors, there are some additional prototype functions defined to work with the data model:
+Besides the above POJO behaviors, there are some additional prototype functions defined to work with the element data model:

 - `.length`: when `length` property is not defined on the object, it returns the number of content items stored in the Mark object; otherwise, it returns the value of the `length` property.
 You can use `Mark.lengthOf()` to get the content length, when `length` property is defined on the object.
-- `.contents()`: returns the list of content items stored in the Mark object.
+- `.contents()`: returns the list of content items stored in the Mark element.
-- `.parent()`: returns the parent object of current Mark object.
+- `.parent()`: returns the parent element of current Mark element.
-- `.source(options)`: shorthand for stringifying current Mark object.
+- `.source(options)`: shorthand for stringifying current Mark element.
 - `.text()`: returns a string, which is the concatenation of all descendant text content items.

-As Mark object is array-like, most functional JS code that works with array-like data, can be work with Mark object without change.
+Mark element is a *map* and an *array* at the same time.
+Being **array-like**, most functional JS code that works with array-like data, can be work with Mark element without change.
 The following API functions are directly mapped to those from `Array.prototype`.

 - `.filter(callback, thisArg)`: mapped to JS `Array.prototype.filter`.
 - `.map(callback, thisArg)`: mapped to JS `Array.prototype.map`.